dawigit/picoclock/README.md

 - SMOOTH_BACKGROUND		[smoother/1frame delay for movement]
 - INSOMNIA				[never sleeps – for development only! stays on when bat full and not loading]
 - DYNAMIC_CIRCLES		[gyroscope changes circle, looks crappy atm]
-- also added a few testing functions for bezier curves [they show all the lines, bigger dots]
 - all tools/scripts moved to folder 'tool'
 - img2data.md -> tool/tools.md
-- to use the shell minicom has to be started first: 'minicom -o -D /dev/ttyACM0' [0/1]
+- added bez2/3 curves
+- added dynamic circles
+- also added a few testing functions for bezier curves [they show all the lines, bigger dots]